 Besides that, the shape of the fuel tank can play a role.
 Most modern fuel tanks are not a simple rectangular prism shape.
 They are usually molded to fit around tight spaces and to increase fuel capacity.
 Thus, when the gauge reaches the halfway point, there maybe half of the fuel remaining or less because of the odd shape of the tank.

 A pressure transducer is another popular method to measure the fuel level in fuel tanks.
 However, even this method has its challenges.
 For one, it cannot be placed at the very bottom of the tank.
 As a result, there will always be some extra fuel even when it shows empty.
 Besides that, it can be a bit inaccurate when the vehicle is on an inclined plane.

 Use of Processors in Fuel Gauges

 Modern fuel gauges are combined with digital processing technology to give an accurate fuel reading on an LCD screen.
-These processors receive information such as the tilt of the fuel tank, the shape, the total volume it can hold and much more to make their calculations.
-These processors are usually fed with instructions on how to make readings, which are more accurate.
+These processors receive information such as the tilt of the fuel tank, the shape, the total volume it can hold, and much more to make their calculations.
+These processors are usually fed with instructions on how to do more accurate readings.

 If you have always wondered about why your fuel gauge always seems so inaccurate, now you know.
 However, the best thing to do is ensure that your fuel never goes below the quarter level indicator.
 By doing so, you may be saving yourself from a lot of unnecessary stress and possibly extending the working life of some of the parts in the vehicle, such as the filter.